CROSSINGTUD/CryptoAnalysis/README.md

 and performs a static analysis based on the specification of the rules.
 CrySL is a domain-specific language (DSL) designed to encode usage specifications for cryptographic libaries (the [JCA](https://docs.oracle.com/javase/7/docs/technotes/guides/security/crypto/CryptoSpec.html) in particular).
 More information on CrySL and the static analysis is found in [this paper](https://arxiv.org/abs/1710.00564)

+## Releases

+You can checkout a pre-compiled version of CogniCrypt_SAST [here](https://github.com/CROSSINGTUD/CryptoAnalysis/releases).

 ## Checkout and Build

 This repository uses git submodules, to checkout this repository use the following command for git